Ride the post-atomic radioactive trash

 Let's make no bones about this, the movie Damnation Alley (1977) is pretty bad.
 OK, I know some of you may have fond memories of this flick having seen as little kids, and I'll not begrudge you your nostalgia - I'm immensely fond of loads of tatty old movies.
 I like Zoltan Hound of Dracula for Pete's sakes!
 But all the same, it is still a shame the movie isn't better, for Zelazny's book is just crying out for a faithful big screen adaptation.

-However in fairness, the film does get one thing right - the realisation of Tanner "car".
+However in fairness, the film does get one thing right - the realisation of Tanner's "car".
 Indeed, the movie actually brings something new to the table here - for Zelazny somewhat missed a trick in not giving Tanner's ride a cool name, whereas the movie makes the genius move of actually dubbing the super duper armoured vehicle, the Landmaster!
 And you got to agree that is the perfect name.
-And while one wonders where all the money went when looking at dull bits of desert shot through coloured filters, when the Landmasters are rolling out you can see the dollars up there on screen.
-Now the design does diverge from Zelazny's description: the Landmasters do have windows and sadly lack most of the weaponry, but in fairness, all the cover art versions take similar liberties too.
-But the important thing is the Landmaster as a vehicle looks very very cool indeed.
+And while one wonders where all the money went when looking at dull bits of desert shot through coloured filters, when the Landmaster is rolling out you can see the dollars up there on screen.
+Now the design does diverge from Zelazny's description: this Landmaster does have windows, and sadly lacks most of the weaponry, but in fairness, all the cover art versions take similar liberties too.
+But the important thing is the Landmaster as a vehicle still looks very very cool indeed.

 And indeed, I think it's fair to say that just as the Damnation Alley movie has a cult following, the actually Landmaster itself has a cult all of its own.
 Despite fumbling nearly all other aspects of the production, 20th Century Fox did get the Landmaster right.
 And they recognised that this iconic vehicle was the real star of the movie, with it appearing a lot in the promos and press for the movie's launch.
 For example, the magazine Popular Science even did a piece on it in the March 1977 issue - which you can read here.
-Mind you, as the Landmaster was custom-built by top custom-car creator Dean Jeffries for the film at a cost of $350,000 - or according to my calculations, $1,522,544.14 in today's money - you can understand why it was at the forefront of the publicity!
+Mind you, as the Landmaster was custom-built by top custom-car creator Dean Jeffries - who designed iconic vehicles such the moon buggies in Diamonds Are Forever, the Monkeemobile and the Green Hornet's Black Beauty - for a cost of $350,000 - or according to my calculations, $1,522,544.14 in today's money - you can understand why it was at the forefront of the publicity!

 Now oddly enough 20th Century Fox had another little SF film on the go at the same time as Damnation Alley was being made, but they had little faith in it.
 In fact they were banking so much on Damnation Alley being a huge blockbuster, they let that other little movie's director keep all the merchandising rights.
 Fast forward to a year later however and that other little movie - called Star Wars, you might have heard of it - was still packing them in and the shops were awash with merch.
 Damnation Alley on the other hand...
 Well, put it this way, there was never a toy version of the Landmaster to buy...